ioquatix/yaml-spec/spec/spec.md

 For [JSON compatibility], the UTF-32 encodings must also be supported.

-If a character [stream] begins with a _byte order mark_, the character encoding will be taken to be as indicated by the byte order mark.
+If a character [stream] begins with a _byte order mark_, the character encoding will be taken to be as as indicated by the byte order mark.
 Otherwise, the [stream] must begin with an ASCII character.
 This allows the encoding to be deduced by the pattern of null (**`#x00`**) characters.